 Map 13 shows the surface soil textures across the region.
 Soil types within the ROW were reviewed to identify soil characteristics that could be more prone to impacts in some areas versus others (Table 10-7).
 Soils within the ROW of the route segments of Region E include soil susceptible to erosion (less than 10 percent of ROW) and hydric soil (less than one quarter of ROW).
-Nearly all of soils within the ROW of the route segments of Region E have a moderate or severe rutting hazard rating, and most soils are prone to compaction (64 to 70 percent of ROW).
+Nearly all of soils within the ROW of the route segments or severe rutting hazard rating, and most soils are prone to compaction (64 to 70 percent of ROW).